wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 ## SageMaker

-Amazon SageMaker is an AWS-managed service used to build, train, and deploy ML (Macyine Learning) models.
+Amazon SageMaker is an AWS-managed service used to build, train, and deploy ML (Machine Learning) models.
 It has automatic Application Auto Scaling.
 Billing by the second, broken down by on-demand ML instances, ML storage, and fees for data processing in hosting instances.
 It has no maintenance windows or scheduled downtimes since its replication configured across three facilities in each AWS region to provide fault tolerance in the event of a server failure or Availability Zone outage.

 [<a href="#Flow_SageMaker">Return to flow diagram</a>]